 To this end, supplements are a convenient way to make sure we hit our micronutrient targets, even during weeks when we're frequenting the drive-thru more often than we might prefer.

-Our newest addition to our keto wellness offerings, [insert product name], is a fantastic option to incorporate into your balanced keto regimen—as a blend of food-based and exogenous supplements is often beneficial to those who want to keep it keto despite the many demands of modern life.
+Our newest addition to our keto wellness offerings Hair, Skin & Nails, is a fantastic option to incorporate into your balanced keto regimen—as a blend of food-based and exogenous supplements is often beneficial to those who want to keep it keto despite the many demands of modern life.

 #4 - Hereditary Hair Loss

-We don't mean to add a damper to an otherwise upbeat read, but some hair loss is entirely out of our control and the result of our genetic make-up.
+We don't mean to damper an otherwise upbeat read, but some hair loss is entirely out of our control and the result of our genetic make-up.

-In the case of a family history of hair loss, the most one can do commit to the highest level of best practices to avoid any more hair loss than necessary.
+In the case of a family history of hair loss, the most one can do is commit to the highest level of best practice to avoid any more hair loss than necessary.

 #5 - Stress